 Rent supplement recipients are required to pay a contribution from their own income towards their rent.
-The standard minimum contribution is $\in$ 30.00 for single persons and $\in$ 40.00 for couples plus any assessable means in excess of the basic SWA rates (subject to any disregards) towards reasonable rent costs.

-Young people on reduced rates of Jobseekers or Supplementary Welfare Allowance who are living independently pay a reduced minimum contribution of between $\in$ 10 and $\in$ 30.
+The standard minimum contribution is \in 30.00 for single persons and \in 40.00 for couples plus any assessable means in excess of the basic SWA rates (subject to any disregards) towards reasonable rent costs.
+Young people, 18-24 years of age, on reduced rates of Jobseekers or Supplementary Welfare Allowance who are living independently pay a reduced minimum contribution of between \in 10 and \in 30.